How does Vascular disease cause Podiatric Complications?

 Often times, especially in a diabetic foot the amount of plaque build up in the arteries becomes severe.
-Out patient procedures can be performed by Vascular Specialist that can allow for the removal of the plaque.
+Outpatient procedures can be performed by a vascular specialist that can allow for the removal of the plaque.
 The completion of these procedures will allow blood to flow to the diabetic foot resulting in a reduction of foot pain and increased healing in diabetic foot ulcers.

 When to See a Podiatrist

 Be sure to visit your podiatrist at the first sign that peripheral artery disease may be affecting your feet.
 If left untreated, PAD can lead to limb amputation and even death.

 Here at Podiatry Associates, we will help you determine the best possible treatment option to provide the relief you need.
 Contact us today!

 Your podiatrist has been trained specifically and extensively in the diagnosis and treatment of all manner of foot conditions.
 This training encompasses all of the intricately related systems and structures of the foot and lower leg including neurological, circulatory, skin, and the musculoskeletal system, which includes bones, joints, ligaments, tendons, muscles, and nerves.

 If you have been experiencing foot or ankle pain, it may be time to consult an expert.
 Contact us today to schedule an appointment.